 - Defining outcomes in terms of sustainable economic, social, and environmental benefits. - Determining the interventions necessary to optimise the achievement of the intended outcomes. - Developing the entity's capacity, including the capability of its leadership and the individuals within it. - Managing risks and performance through robust internal control and strong public financial management. - Implementing good practices in transparency, reporting and audit, to deliver effective accountability. - 2.2.
-The Council approved a Local Code of Corporate Governance in October 2017 based on the CIPFA/SOLACE publication "Delivering Good Governance in Local Government Framework".
-The Code is based on the principles as set out above, detailing best practice that should underpin the governance of local authorities. - 2.3.
+The Council approved a Local Code of Corporate Governance in October 2017, with the most recent review and update in September 2022.
+The Code is based on the CIPFA/SOLACE publication "Delivering Good Governance in Local Government Framework". - 2.3.
 The Local Code includes an annual self-assessment process.
 The process is undertaken to assess compliance with the principles contained within the Code as detailed at section 2.1 above. - 2.4.
 There is a robust procedure in place to ensure that self-assessments are carried out timeously, employing a consistent approach throughout the Council.

-2.5.
-The results of the self-assessment process were considered as part of the preparation of the Annual Governance Statement for 2021/22.
-The Statement is structured in accordance with the relevant guidance.
+- 2.5.
+The results of the self-assessment process were considered as part of the preparation of the Annual Governance Statement for 2022/23.
+The Statement is structured in accordance with the relevant guidance. - 2.6.
+An internal audit of Corporate Governance and Risk Management processes was carried out during 2022/23.
+This identified one low priority action in relation to the annual corporate governance assessment process, which has since been completed.